pfarrell/pfarrell.github.com/_posts/2012-02-19-oblique-stratagems.markdown

 * How do you measure your productivity?
 * How do you demonstrate our productivity?
 * Demonstrate our productivity without words
-* Does it matter how long Michelangelo took to make *The David*?
+* How long Michelangelo took to make *The David*?
+Does it matter?
+* Does it matter?
+* What's the greatest thing you've experienced firsthand?
+Do that.
 * You are dead.
-What's the greatest thing you experienced firsthand?
-* You are dead.
 Who cares?
 * 99.9% of everything is gone and unremembered in 100 years.
-Use that to your advantage.
+That's your advantage.
 * Hours since your last reboot?
 Square it.
-* Switch your language
+* Switch the language
-* Don't switch you langugage
+* Don't switch the language
 * It's been done before
 * It's solvable
-* Enjoy every sandwich - Warren Zevon
 * Programming is exception handling